 snap judgement that was to be proven grotesquely wrong within months.

 operation making a huge impact across Asia, particularly in India.

-of the globe.
+other parts of the globe.

-a total journalistic staff of around 200.
+with a total journalistic staff of around 200.

-with only a few months experience in a TV newsroom.
+and with only a few months experience in a TV newsroom.

-not know it wasn't possible, he cheerfully delivered the service
+did not know it wasn't possible, he cheerfully delivered the service

 on schedule and, as he always did, on budget.

-editorship, WSTVN introduced radical new working practices
+Johan's editorship, WSTVN introduced radical new working

-truly-bimedial news organisation.
+first truly-bimedial news organisation.

-editorial ethos of Bush House, making it a genuine, very modern
+the editorial ethos of Bush House, making it a genuine, very modern